50% OFF SITEWIDE

 Plus, a good dust bath with neem, cinnamon, and chrysanthemum will keep those pesky parasites at bay.
 CoopShield is a proprietary blend that is a perfect pest prevention mix!

 All chicken owners know that a healthy chicken is one busy bird.
 They are always scratching, pecking, and clucking away.
 Knowing your chickens' personalities can help you detect of they are sick.
-If your usually feisty hen is sulking in a corner, something’s definitely up and it's time to start inspecting.
+If your usually feisty hen is sulking in a corner, something’s definitely up, and it's time to start inspecting.

 Healthy chickens eat like they’re always at an all-you-can-eat buffet.
 If your chicken is ignoring her feed, it’s a red flag.
 Natural remedies like garlic and ginger can help with their digestive and overall health.
 And let's be honest, who can resist the smell of a coop filled with delicious herbs?

 Yep, we’re talking about poop.
 Noticing how your hens' poops look can give major insight into their health!
 Healthy chickens produce firm, well-formed droppings.
-If you see runny or oddly colored poop it can mean dietary issues or illnesses.
+If you see runny or oddly colored poop, it can mean dietary issues or illnesses.

 A happy chicken is a noisy chicken.
 If your flock is unusually quiet, it might be time to worry.
 Chickens communicate through a variety of sounds, so any change in their usual chatter can indicate a problem.

-To keep your chickens in egg-cellent health, its important to perform regular health checks.
+To keep your chickens in egg-cellent health, it's important to perform regular health checks.
 Here’s a handy checklist to help you spot potential problems early:

 Look for any discharge, cloudiness, or unusual color.
 Check if the eyes are bright and clear.